-Washington, D.C. – Congressman Pete Visclosky testified this morning before the U.S.
+Washington, D.C. – Congressman Pete Visclosky today wrote U.S.

 Washington, D.C. – Congressman Pete Visclosky has received committee approval for provisions in the Water Resources Development Act (WRDA) for 2002 that will authorize $239,446,000 in federal spending on five water projects in Northwest Indiana.

 Washington, D.C. – Congressman Pete Visclosky announced today that the U.S. Department of Justice has awarded a $275,000 grant for anti-drug efforts in Gary’s Horace Mann-Ambridge neighborhood.

 Washington, D.C. – Congressman Pete Visclosky’s office will host prospective applicants for the five U.S. military academies from 4:30-6:30 p.m., Friday, September 27, at Indiana University Northwest, located at 3400 Broadway in Gary.
 The session will be held in Conference Rooms A, B, and C of the campus library.

 Washington, D.C. – Congressman Pete Visclosky announced today that the Lakes of the Four Seasons Volunteer Fire Force and the Lake Ridge Volunteer Fire Department will receive Federal Emergency Management Agency (FEMA) grants for fire and rescue services.

 Washington, D.C. – Congressman Pete Visclosky announced today that a Gary-based juvenile delinquency prevention program has received a $97,000 grant from the U.S. Department of Justice.

 Washington, D.C. – U.S. Senator Evan Bayh and Congressman Pete Visclosky worked together to include language today in an appropriations bill that will make the U.S. Export-Import Bank accountable on loans to foreign steel producers.